-I don’t think the paperless business is a myth, but like most of the folks at that meeting we understand completely paperless is difficult and not always realistic, but that doesn’t mean we don’t stop trying.
-Why, because there are many reasons to drive paper out of businesses:
+I don’t think the paperless business is a myth, but like most of the folks at that meeting, we understand that completely going paperless at work is difficult and not always realistic, but that doesn’t mean we don’t stop trying.
+Why?
+Because there are many benefits of going paperless at work:

 - Support Green Initiatives